MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 - ISO 31000

-    Risk management
+  - Risk management

 The requirements and guidelines in these standards are generic and can apply to any organization.
 They provide a structured and comprehensive way for you to review and gauge the risks that apply to your organization, as well as mitigations.

 Identifying and understanding the specific risks that apply to your organization will help you prioritize your most strategic objectives across the Zero Trust architecture.

 Once your organization has identified and prioritized your most strategic technical objectives, you can map out a staged roadmap for implementation.
 You can then track your progress by using various tools:

-- The PowerPoint deck with progress tracking slides (provided as a download with this guidance).
+- The PowerPoint deck with progress tracking slides ([this PowerPoint deck](add link)).
 These are designed to help you track and communicate progress at a high level.
 Customize these slides for your own use.
 - Secure Score is an aggregated score of technical controls that contribute to your current security posture.
 Secure Score gives your organization a global view of the controls that have and are still to be implemented.
 - Cloud Security Posture Management (CSPM) tools provided within Microsoft Defender for Cloud.